Crescent Moon Pose for Kids: A 3-Step Fix for Posture, Focus, and Calm

 Safety Checks

 Parents use a folded blanket as a knee cushion.
-Youngsters who have knee pain can continue to perform high lunges.
-Instructors teach pupils that lifting via the sides is preferable to compressing the low back.
+Youngsters with knee pain can continue performing high lunges.
+Instructors teach pupils that lifting via the sides is preferable to compressing the lower back.
 Children with spinal issues should first consult a physician, according to medical authorities.

 Building a Mini-Sequence